microsoft/PR-Metrics/PipelinesTasks/PRMetrics/overview.md

 The [source][github] for this extension is on GitHub.
 Take, fork, and extend.

+## Privacy

+The Azure DevOps extensions in this repo collect no user information.
+Further information can be found in [Microsoft's privacy statement][privacy].

 ## Feedback & Issues

 A more thorough description of the extension can be found [here][readme].